 If you are struggling to keep up with your expenses, you should consider filing for Chapter 7 bankruptcy.
 Chapter 7 gives borrowers the opportunity to eliminate debt and regain their financial health with a fresh start.
-However, bankruptcy is not right for everyone and you should consult with a bankruptcy law firm in Tampa before taking action.
-Additionally, there are legal requirements for Chapter 7 bankruptcy in Florida which must be satisfied in order to obtain the fresh start Chapter 7 can offer.
+However, bankruptcy is not right for everyone.
+Before filing you should consult with a bankruptcy law firm in Tampa.
+Additionally, there are legal requirements for Chapter 7 bankruptcy in Florida.
+In order to be eligible, the requirements must be satisfied to obtain the fresh start Chapter 7 can offer.

 Liquidation Requirements for Chapter 7 Bankruptcy

-Chapter 7 bankruptcy is also known as a liquidation bankruptcy because the debtor (borrower) may be ordered by a bankruptcy court to sell certain assets as one of the requirements for Chapter 7 bankruptcy.
+Chapter 7 bankruptcy is also known as a liquidation bankruptcy.
+In Chapter 7, the debtor may be required to sell certain assets as a requirement for Chapter 7 bankruptcy.
 Fortunately, not all of a debtor’s assets will be subjected to liquidation by the bankruptcy court.
 Florida bankruptcy law provides exemptions for many of the assets a debtor might own.
 If an asset is exempt from liquidation the borrower will not be required to sell the asset.
 An experienced bankruptcy attorney in Tampa should be well aware of all the exemptions available to a debtor and limit the amount of assets a borrower may have to liquidate in a Chapter 7.

 Typically, individual consumers with large amounts of unsecured debt file for Chapter 7.
 However, Chapter 7 is not reserved solely for individual consumers, partnerships and corporations that have a place of business in the U.S. may also be eligible for Chapter 7.
 See 11 USC 101.
 However, railroads, banks, credit unions, and insurance companies are specifically exempt from Chapter 7 relief.